owid/sdg-tracker.org/pages/peace-justice.md

 ---
 layout: goal
 name: 'Peace, Justice and Strong Institutions'
-title: 'Goal 16: Promote just, peaceful and inclusive societies'
+title: 'Promote just, peaceful and inclusive societies'
+goalNum: 16
 description: >-
   Goal 16 of the Sustainable Development Goals is dedicated to the promotion of peaceful and inclusive societies for sustainable development, the provision of